What is a leaky gut?

 Health Solutions From Our Sponsors

-Canadian Digestive Health Foundation: "10 Ways to Strengthen Your Microbiome," "What is Leaky Gut Syndrome?"
+Canadian Digestive Health Foundation: "What is Leaky Gut Syndrome?"

-Harvard Health Blog: "Leaky gut: What is it, and what does it mean for you?"
+Harvard Medical School: "Leaky gut: What is it, and what does it mean for you?"
+"Putting a stop to leaky gut."

 Indigestion (Dyspepsia, Upset Stomach Pain)Indigestion (dyspepsia, upset stomach) can be caused by problems related to, or not related to the gastrointestinal tract.
 Signs and symptoms are upper abdominal pain, belching, nausea, vomiting, abdominal bloating, and abdominal distention.
 Treatment depends upon the cause.